MuhammadUsamaSattar/FM3-MicRo/README.md

 We observe the same behaviours in evaluations as described in Reward Maps.
 Notably **Binary One-shot with Explanation** performs even better than our baseline **delta_r**.
 This underscore the benefits of utilizing LLMs as reward generators due to their ability to extract additional features from the workspace resulting in improved convergence.
 Furthermore, utilizing **QWEN-32B-Instruct** allows even **Zero-shot** to converge, suggesting that at sufficient model sizes, accurate reward values can be generated without examples and/or explanations.

-## Training Times
+### Training Times
 <div align="center">
     <img src="media/Training%20Times/All%20Sizes.jpg" alt="Training Times for Model Sizes" width="600">
 </div>

 The trend in the plot is counter-intuitive.
 Generally, larger models take more time for inference.
 Only possible explanation that we could find for the observed trend is a better capability of larger models to utilize GPU and software optimizations.

-## Videos
+### Media Files
-You can find videos of the trained model running on the simulator and experimental setup along with log files in [./media/Test/](./media/Test/).
+You can find videos of the trained model running on the simulator and experimental setup along with log files and various figures in [./media/](./media/).

+Figures and videos relating to the paper "Application of Large Language Models in Magnetically Manipulated Microrobots" submitted at MARSS2025 can be found in [./media/Paper Figures and Videos/](./media/Paper%20Figures%20and%20Videos/).